BasharDlaleh/puppet_micork8s_module/README.md

 ## Development

 If you wish to contribute to this project you can submit a pull request to the repo

+##### Important Notes

+1. you must run puppet commands on agents as root, sudo user is not enough.
+2. if you have multiple environments on puppet server you might need to run `puppet generate types` on server so you don't have any errors with 'archive' package.
+3. you can ignore any warnings related to iptables rules persistency.

 ##### some ideas for contribution